themedleb/archlinux/README.md

-# Don forget to change:
+# Don't forget to change:

 ## In the `user_configuration.json` file:
 1. Hostname